SakSal-tech/trade-capture-system/docs/FrontEndDeveloperLog.md

 - Typing props ensures initialValue is handled as a string, so your useState(initialValue) is typed and safe.
 - Templates dropdown: typing each template as {value,label} makes mapping and inserting safe (no accidental undefined).
-- Validation & tests: Type annotations help write tests (you know the shape) and catch type-related bugs early.
+- Validation & tests: Type annotations help write tests (I know the shape) and catch type-related bugs early.
-- Readability & future maintenance: other people (or future you) can see the expected inputs/outputs for the component.
+- Readability & future maintenance: other people (or future I) can see the expected inputs/outputs for the component.

 ### ??